M.H.A. Frequently Asked Questions

 Is your program CAHME accredited?

 Yes, the Seton Hall M.H.A. program is CAHME accredited.
 The MHA received official CAHME re-accreditation for seven additional years effective May 23, 2017.
-This extends to both the on-campus and online program options and makes Seton Hall the only school in New Jersey with CAHME accreditation.
+This extends to both the on-campus and online/hybrid program options and makes the Seton Hall MHA the only program of its kind (online/hybrid and on-campus) in New Jersey with CAHME accreditation.

-How are online classes different than on-campus classes?
+How are online/hybrid classes different than on-campus classes?

-Student learning for both online and on-campus is very similar, as you will have strong engagement and interactions with your faculty.
-Online students interact with faculty in slightly different ways, as they may use chat sessions, discussion boards, and face-to-face webinars to communicate with their professors.
-Plus, online courses provide flexibility for the students to set their own study time.
-Online courses also run in different scheduling, as students take courses one at a time in seven-week blocks.
-In addition, online students are required to attend three, five-day in-person Intensives / Residencies, an opportunity to further interact with faculty and classmates in person.
+Student learning for both online/hybrid and on-campus is very similar, as you will have strong engagement and interactions with your faculty.
+Online/hybrid students interact with faculty in slightly different ways, as they may use chat sessions, discussion boards, and face-to-face webinars to communicate with their professors.
+Plus, online/hybrid courses provide flexibility for the students to set their own study time.
+Online/hybrid courses also run in different scheduling, as students take courses one at a time in seven-week blocks.
+In addition, online/hybrid students are required to attend three, three-day in-person Intensives/Residencies, an opportunity to further interact with faculty and classmates in person.

 Can I switch mid-term from online to on-campus if I move?